mush-mush-mush/portfolio/src/data/works/mushiemush/mushiemush.md

 slug: mushiemush
 ---

-A progressive web app with native-like features such as installable, offline capability, etc. Built with implementing mobile-first approach and Test Driven Development.
-Develop as final project submission for Dicoding's "Menjadi Front-end Developer Expert" course.
+A web app with native-like features such as installable, offline capability, etc. Develop as final project submission for Dicoding's "Menjadi Front-end Developer Expert" course.